Child & Adolescent Psychiatry Fontana

 - A broad training experience with exposure to a diverse patient population with respect to cultural and socioeconomic factors, in addition to exposure to a vast range of psychiatric illnesses

-- Subspecialty exposure with outpatient clinics designated to a variety of areas (e.g., Autism Spectrum Disorder clinic, Eating Disorder Intensive Outpatient Program)
+- Subspecialty exposure with outpatient clinics designated to a variety of areas (e.g., Gender Affirming Care program, Autism Spectrum Disorder clinic, Eating Disorder Intensive Outpatient Program)

-- Teaching opportunities for fellows to work with residents and medical students.
+- Opportunities for fellows to work with residents and medical students

 - Outstanding job placement upon graduation within Kaiser Permanente or in the community

-- Center for Medical Education has a resident lounge, multiple large conference rooms and a library with computer access workstations
+- The Center for Medical Education and adjacent Wellness Center has a resident lounge, multiple large conference rooms and a library with computer access workstations

 - Faculty also hold academic appointments at Loma Linda University

 Here you will learn to practice evidence-based, patient-centered, cost-effective, and population-based medical care.
-Many graduates will choose to stay with Kaiser Permanente (KP) throughout our various locations within California.
-Kaiser Permanente graduating fellows will be extremely marketable and highly recruited upon graduation by universities, private practices, and Kaiser Permanente.
+Many graduates will choose to stay with Kaiser Permanente (KP) throughout our various locations within California, though Kaiser Permanente graduating fellows will be extremely marketable and highly recruited upon graduation by universities, private practices, and Kaiser Permanente.